-The shares represented by proxy will be voted FOR the resolution to appoint KPMG LLP, Chartered Professional Accountants, as Auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board of Directors, unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's Common Shares are to be withheld from voting on the appointment of auditors.
+The Board of Directors recommends that Shareholders vote FOR the resolution to appoint Davidson & Company LLP, Chartered Professional Accounts, as auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board of Directors.
+The shares represented by proxy will be voted FOR the resolution to appoint Davidson & Company LLP, Chartered Professional Accountants, as Auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board of Directors, unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's Common Shares are to be withheld from voting on the appointment of auditors.